Spring feels like a promise.

 Self-care begins in the soil

 Spring in the garden reminds us that care doesn't have to be loud.
-We too don't function better if we push ourselves, optimize, or constantly readjust.
+We ourselves don't function better when we push ourselves, optimize, or constantly readjust.
 Like the soil, we need phases of stabilization, balance, and regeneration.

 Minerals in the soil don't accelerate, but rather organize.
 They provide support, buffer extremes, and enable development at its own pace.
 Precisely therein lies a quiet parallel to self-care: it's not about achieving more, but about creating conditions in which growth is possible – without exhaustion.

-Those who learn in the garden to give the soil this time often also learn to approach themselves with more patience.
-Abundance arises where balance is allowed – in the soil as well as in life.
+Whoever learns in the garden to give the soil this time often also learns to treat themselves with more patience.
+Abundance arises where balance is allowed – in the soil as in life.

 The garden as a mirror of our attitude